-After an active hurricane season in 2019, it's hard to believe the next season is already here.
-Hurricane season began on May 15
+After a record breaking hurricane season in 2020, it's hard to believe the next season is almost here.
+Hurricane season begins on May 15 for the Eastern Pacific Basin, and on June 1 for the Atlantic basin.
+Alongside the National Weather Service

 Whether you live on the coastline or inland, it is important to know your risks